opendocsg/slw-judgments-backfill/2011_SGHC_94/report.md

  I cannot work and earn any stable income.
 My income is 0.
 My son and I cannot depend on my brother, sister and mother for financial help, but they cannot help me indefinitely.

 Notice of Assessment for the Year of Assessment 2009 was submitted as proof of nil income.
 The plaintiff’s submissions of 2 August 2010 also noted that the mother was “a recovering cancer patient who is presently 47 years of old and, she herself cannot even work properly to earn a fix and steady income at all.”
-However, the cancer had been in remission for over 19 years now, and this ought not affect her ability to earn a fix and steady income, for instance, in her last stated occupation as a housing agent with an earning capacity of $2,000-$3,000 per month ( _MB v MC_ [2005] SGDC 181 at [19]-[21]).
+However, the cancer had been in remission for over 19 years now, and this ought not affect her ability to earn a fix and steady income, for instance, in her last stated occupation as a housing agent with an earning capacity of $2,000-$3,000 per month ( _MB v MC_ <span class="citation">[2005] SGDC 181</span> at [19]-[21]).
 At the hearing of the ancillaries, DJ Lau had castigated the mother as a manipulative person.
 At [20], DJ Lau said:

  To my mind, the wife was a manipulative woman who forced the husband to part with large sums of money which were meant for his old age.
 Thus, it is not inconceivable that the wife had either concealed her true income in 2001 or had drastically reduced her income by deliberate means in order to portray herself as living from hand to mouth and thereby her claim for maintenance for both herself and the child.
 Indeed, the wife claimed a hefty $300,000 to $500,000 as maintenance for herself and the child at first instance.
 It is more than mere coincidence that the wife had purportedly suffered a severe financial setback in 2001 which was also the year the husband commenced divorce proceedings against her.
 In this connection, the wife’s nondisclosure of her income from 2002 onwards is telling.